netskillzgh/rollo/rollo/README.md

     }));

     let mut socket_manager = WorldSocketMgr::new(world);
-    // Run the server and the game loop with an interval (15ms) socket_manager
+    // Run the server and the game loop at a 15ms interval socket_manager
         .start_game_loop(Duration::from_millis(15))
         .start_network("127.0.0.1:6666", ListenerSecurity::Tcp)